AlexWaygood/typeshed-stats/examples/example.md

 ## Stats on typeshed's stubs for `pywin32`

 ### Number of lines
-35150
+35184

-### Package status: *up to date*
+### Package status: *out of date*
-These stubs should be fairly up to date.
-In CI, stubtest tests these stubs against the latest version of the package that's available.
+These stubs are out of date.
+In CI, stubtest tests these stubs against an older version of this package than the latest that's available.

 ### Stubtest settings in CI: *skipped*
 Stubtest is skipped in CI for this package.